SAML-Toolkits/python3-saml/README.md

         'allowRepeatAttributeName': false,

         // If the toolkit receive a message signed with a
-        // deprecated algoritm (defined at the constant class)
+        // deprecated algorithm (defined at the constant class)
         // will raise an error and reject the message "rejectDeprecatedAlgorithm": true
     },